 Regression results are reported in Table 5.2, with marginal effects reported in Table 5.3.
 Model 1 in Table 5.2 relates to whether or not firms sought external finance.
 Three factors prove statistically significant: having a track record of prior use of equity; support from Innovate UK; and, the firms' sector of operations.
 Firms with a track record of previous use of equity, are 14.6% more likely to seek external finance, while firms receiving support from Innovate UK were 14.4% more likely to subsequently seek external finance (Table 5.3).
 Model 2 in Table 5.2 relates to firms' search for equity.
 Here, five factors prove important: previous use of equity; whether a firm has received support from an incubator or accelerator; whether a firm has received support from consultants or Innovate UK; and, the sector in which the firm operates.
-Here, also note, that firms located in London and the South East were more likely to seek equity in the current period.
+Here, also note, that firms located in London and the South East were more likely to seek equity than firms in other UK regions.
+Firms having a track record of using equity were 27% more likely to seek equity in the current period.
 Receiving support from an incubator increased the probability of seeking equity by 6.9%, with support from consultants increasing the probability by 10.9%, and that from Innovate UK by 13%.
 Being located in London and the South East, increases the probability of seeking equity by 7.1% (Table 5.3).

 Model 3 in Table 5.2 relates to firms' success in obtaining the external finance they sought.
 Here, it is notable that the sample size is relatively small as it relates only to those firms which sought external finance in the year before the survey (and also answered the question about the proportion of finance obtained).
 Two factors proved significant: a track record of prior equity use, and being an early-stage trading business rather than pre-trading.
-Having a track record of previously raising equity, is associated with an increase in the percentage of finance obtained of 26.0%, while being an early-stage trading business is associated with an increase in the percentage of finance obtained of 23.1%.
+Having a track record of previously raising equity, is associated with an increase in the percentage of finance obtained off 26.0%, while being an early-stage trading business is associated with an increase in the percentage of finance obtained of 23.1%.
 Perhaps surprisingly, neither sector, location or various forms of public support proved significant in the percentage of equity which firms succeeded in obtaining.